quokkaproject/quokka/README.md

 - [ ] admin: requires login by default
 - [ ] admin: requires login if running external
 - [ ] admin: load content formats from plugin
+- [ ] cli: ensure and write test for installation (tox)
+- [ ] cli: init should copy secrets file
+- [ ] cli: dynaconf should ignore missing file error
+- [ ] cli: if no SECRET_KEY random have to be created (simplelogin?)
 - [ ] cli: decorations
 - [ ] cli: click completion
 - [ ] cli: module custom commands